krzysztof-pawlowski/NpbExchangeRates/README.md

 ```
 As the result fatjar `nbp-exchange-rates-1.0-SNAPSHOT.jar` is generated in `target/` folder.

+There are two mvn profiles defined:
+* findbugs - to run static code analysis
+* javadoc - to generate javadoc documentation for the project

 ## How to run
 To run the application execute:
 ```